 The existing drainage system consists of two main lines, "A" and "B".
-Secondary line "C" drains a small area westerly of the existing Montgomery Ward store [CLIENT NEEDS TO REVIEW AND UPDATE/REVISE] LANGUAGE] in addition to secondary line "D", and numerous connecting laterals.
-All lines drain westerly into a City of Huntington Beach Flood Control Channel (Huntington Beach Storm Channel C5-5C2).
+Secondary line "C" drains a small area outside of the Revised Project proposed development site area. in addition to secondary line "D", and numerous connecting laterals.
+All lines drain into a City of Huntington Beach Flood Control Channel (Huntington Beach Storm Channel C5-5C2).
 Drainage area boundaries have been identified based on existing inlets and catch basins.
+Under The Revised Project (Subarea B.2), stormwater runoff would generally follow the same historical drainage path so as not to affect the existing drainage system.